majdhatoum/pico-environment-monitor/README.md

 ## Accessing and Using the Dashboard

 Once your stack is up and running, you can start monitoring real-time sensor data.
+> Do not forget to Run your Thonny code.
+If all is well You should be seeing something like: **Publishing: {"hum": 10, "tilt": 0, "temp": 28}** updating constantly!

 ### 1. Access Node-RED
 - Open your browser and go to: `http://localhost:1880`